AhmedAbdelerhman/authenticated-products/README.md

+**give the project a star if you like it**

 **a free JWT Auth Service for Frontend Learners** : https://authintated-products.onrender.com/api

 ***Are you a frontend developer eager to implement authentication in your projects without delving into backend complexities?
-Do you want to seamlessly integrate JWT authentication to secure your routes?*** Look !
+Do you want to seamlessly integrate JWT authentication to secure your routes?*** Look!

 Introducing our JWT Auth Service, specially designed for frontend learners.
 This service allows you to create accounts, log in, and receive JWT tokens for accessing authenticated routes.
 With our service, you can control the expiration duration of your tokens, making it perfect for real-world project demonstrations and practice.